Alexwagner1990/JPACRUDProject/README.md

 ## How To Run This Project

 This project is run from the web, or from a local server.
 The RestaurantPickerWebApp is the project from which the web app is run.
+On startup, the program will direct the user to the UserController getToLoginPage method, which will open up the login page.
+The user must log in to use the app - a new user account can be made, or the following combination can be used:

+UN: alexwagner
+PW: alexwagner

 ## Project Description